 Stantec is committed to providing a platform to support the next generation of leaders and champions in our industry, and is focused on growing diversity within the science, technology, engineering, arts, and math (STEAM) fields.
 Stantec is committed to providing people in historically underrepresented and Black, Indigenous, people of color (BIPOC) groups with financial aid and plans to award $200,000 globally for the annual academic year.

 The WSB & Associates, Inc. Scholarship program for civil engineering students consists of two $1,500 scholarships.
 The applicant must be an undergraduate civil engineering student at the University of Minnesota; attend school full time for two semesters during the academic school year; have completed one-half of the curriculum; and have at least one year of schooling remaining.

 Every year WTS Minnesota offers three scholarships to encourage women to pursue a career in transportation-related fields.

 If you know of other scholarship opportunities that should be listed here, send an email to firstname.lastname@example.org.

 Additional Scholarships available through the University of Minnesota

-In recognition of outstanding academic achievements, the University offers a number of academic scholarships for incoming freshmen entering the University fall semester.
+In recognition of outstanding academic achievements, the University offers a number of scholarships for incoming freshmen entering the University fall semester.
 These highly competitive awards range from $1,000 for one year to $48,000 over four years.